pmdbio/setempler.github.io/about/index.md

 Welcome to my homepage!

-Maybe you are interested about what you can find here and about my person - so keep on reading!

-## an introduction to myself

-I am trained as **Biologist**, and **industrial mechanic** in the traditional sence (university degree and apprenticeship, respectively).
-After working in the car manufacturing industry (with Audi - you know *Vorsprung durch Technik*?
-Or at least the four rings ...), I decided to get to know more about life, so I studied Biology.

-Next step was a **PhD research project** - very common for Biologists.
-This I did in the field of agricultural science, to investigate food security in terms of sustainable production.
-One great thing about it, was that I was working on barley - the crop which is famous for it's use in whiskey and beer production.
-At this position, I learned a lot about **statistics** and **data analysis**.
-And even more, that I very much like **engineering software**.

-After that, I started a job as a **programmer** & **data analyst** in bioinformatics at a service unit of the Max Planck Society.
-Here I could apply a lot of my knowledge about writing software for analysis of data, helping scientists to unravel the mysteries of the biology of ageing - and to deal with **big data**.
-Working on large **computing cluster** systems, as well as administrating software platforms as a service (PaaS) also got me into managing **Linux** systems.

-This is my *curriculum vitae* for now - what's up in the future?
-I am always looking for new and exciting tasks to develop my skills!

-## my technical expertise and interests

-* Software engineering in ...
+Here you will find an introduction about myself, and some links to sources where you can find out what I am interested in.

+## me

+My career started with *Audi*, where I trained and worked as **Industrial Mechanic**, maintaining the production of an older A3 model - *Vorsprung durch Technik*.

+Being interested in the mechanics of also living things, I decided to advance my knowledge, and studied to become a **Biologist**.
+These were also the years, where I started to be a **Linux enthusiast**.

+Fascinated about life science, I became a **PhD student**, studying an important crop plant - barley (the one related to *whiskey* and *beer*).
+During this great project, I learned a lot about *statistical analysis*, *programming* and *computational biology*.

+To improve my skills in *data science* and *human genetics*, I took a job as **Programmer & Data Analyst** at a bioinformatics core facility of a renowned research institute.
+Nimbly handling of *big data* on *high performance compute clusters* is my daily joy.
+With this tools, I can provide excellent *biostatistical analysis and consulting* for state of the art research.

+## technologies

+* I prefer to engineer software in the languages

     * **[Julia][jl]{:target="_blank"}** - a modern language for statistical computing
     * **[R][r]{:target="_blank"}** - a statistical computing language